watmildon/DecomissionedAircraftMap/README.md

 # Update cadence

 New data in OpenStreetMap is available on the aircraft map about 1 minute after changes are submitted.
-New thumbnails are pulled once a day using GitHub actions so any changes to Wikidata entries will be reflected after those runs.
+New thumbnails are pulled once a day using GitHub actions so any changes to Wikidata entries will be reflected after those run.

+# See also

+The test server for the [OSM-Wikidata Map Framework](https://wiki.openstreetmap.org/wiki/OSM-Wikidata_Map_Framework) now has an [Aricraft layer](https://test.dsantini.it/#-117.17506,32.71370,17.8,blue,overpass_osm_all_wd+wd_direct,maptiler_osm_carto,aircraft,2025)!